margaritageleta/PixInWav/README.md

 ![alt text](front/img/example.png "Example")

-If you find this paper and implementation useful, please consider citing our work:
+If you find this paper or implementation useful, please consider citing our work:
 ```{tex}
 @misc{geleta2021pixinwav,
       title={PixInWav: Residual Steganography for Hiding Pixels in Audio},